 In-office aligners like Invisalign must be directly administered by a dentist or orthodontist.
 This means you’ll schedule monthly office visits so your doctor can monitor your progress and make adjustments if necessary.
 In certain cases, these visits might include employing other dental appliances to induce more intricate tooth movements.

 As the name suggests, at-home aligner treatment takes place completely from the comfort of your home.
 A licensed dentist or orthodontist will develop your treatment remotely, then the company will ship your aligners directly to you.
-Over the course of 3–6 months, you will administer the aligner series on your own.
 While much more convenient and affordable, at-home treatment doesn’t allow for the use of additional dental appliances (which may be necessary for more complex cases).

 The 6 Best Clear Aligners